cambiotraining/awd-pathogen-bioinformatics/materials/03-typing/04-amr.md

 The options we used are:

 - `-profile singularity` - indicates we want to use the _Singularity_ program to manage all the software required by the pipeline (another option is to use `docker`).
+See [Data & Setup](../../setup.md) for details about their installation.
 - `--max_memory` and `--max_cpus` - sets the available RAM memory and CPUs.
 You can check this with the commands `free -h` and `nproc --all`, respectively.
 - `--input` - the samplesheet with the input files, as explained above.
 - `--outdir` - the output directory for the results.